dpak11/blockchain/README.md

 # Blockchain (Phase-4)

-Display full list of registered blockchain users who are connected to the network.
-Distribute the `blockchain` between these users, and keep track of transactions
+Display list of registered blockchain users who are connected to the network.
+Distribute the `blockchain` between registered users, and keep track of transactions.

 ## How to Test this in browser: